 Posts on LinkedIn: We know Linkedin is one of the most popular social networks that focus on professional networking and career development.
 And it is the largest professional networking site on the internet.

 In a line, Linkedin is a platform for those who are looking to navigate their professional life.
 You may use Linkedin to find a job or learn the skill you need to succeed in your career, or even promote your brand.

 You may know that over one million publishers contribute more than 1,35,000 posts per week.
 And the best part is about 45% of readers are company managers, VPs, CEOs, or other senior managers on Linkedin.
-About 40 percent of users use Linkedin daily and there are 57% of male and 44% are female users.
+About 40 percent of users who use Linkedin daily and there are 57% of male and 44% are female users.

 US, India, Canada Great Britain, and Brazil have the highest number of users.
 And 44% of users earn more than $70000 in a year.

-But the thing is for the beginners it could be hard to find out what types of content they should post or which posts they should avoid.
+But the thing is for beginners it could be hard to find out what types of content they should post or which posts they should avoid.